Ahmadlotfyfalah1998/reading-notes/README.md

 # reading-notes
- here i will write my questions and observations about assignments
+ here i will write my questions and observations about #ffffff assignments

 ## Code 102 - Intro to Software Development